 Student Leadership at Moulton School offers a wide range of opportunities to develop and practise leadership skills, in preparation for life beyond school.
 The current programme came about as result of a group of students, teachers and support staff working together to identify areas where students can enrich their school community.
-There are opportunities open to every pupil, all of which will support an application for the nationally recognised SSAT Student Leadership Award accreditation, from bronze through to gold.

 As we are all too aware, competition for college, university, apprenticeships and jobs is extremely fierce.
 We want to give our students the chance to ‘stand out from the crowd’.
 By being involved in the student leadership programme throughout their school life, our students have a range of experiences, through which they can develop the skills and qualities that they can use in job applications, personal statements and interviews, in addition to being better prepared for all the challenges of adult life.